Skip to main content

 • Finally, we evaluate the addition: 1 + 0 is 1.

-Subsection 1.17.5 SG4: If an assignment statement (=), is Left Hand Side (LHS) a variable?
-Check data type of value against data type of variable.
+Subsection 2.17.5 SG4: Is the Left Hand Side (LHS) of the assignment statement a variable?
+Check the data type of the value on right hand side (RHS) against data type of LHS variable.

 The LHS is a variable of type int, and the RHS is type int.
 This is valid.